The Great Police DEBATE w/ Michael Malice, Jason Ellis, Angry Cops, & Alex Stein

 They were more than happy to tell you, fuck you, you're not going to be able to say goodbye to your loved ones because I need my paycheck.

-I was just thinking about like how it's wild how we need to come up with these big laundry lists of things to arrest some politicians or corporate leaders on because they constantly break the law all the fucking time.
+I was just thinking about how it's wild how we need to come up with these big laundry lists of things to arrest some politicians or corporate leaders on because they constantly break the law all the fucking time.

 If he would have gotten famous before and he had the money to actually fight in his case with a good criminal defense attorney, his outcome would have been totally different.

-The amount of people that have no money that get public defenders, where the prosecutor's office, the district attorney's office, is like, there's too fucking many of them.
+The amount of people that have no money that get public defenders where the prosecutor's office, the district attorney's office is like, there's too fucking many of them.

-We're going to drop down their, I put a gun to a guy's head and said, I'm going to fucking kill you.
+I put a gun to a guy's head and said, I'm going to fucking kill you.

 And then the cop showed up and stopped him.